shawn-nyk/tp/docs/UserGuide.md

 ## **Introduction**

-**InternHunter is a CLI-centric desktop application which aids university students in applying for internships.**
+**InternHunter is a CLI-centric desktop application which aids university students in applying for internships**.
 It lets you manage your own customisable collection of companies, internships, internship applications and your own user profile, so that you can keep track of internships that you are interested in - all from one centralised place.

 Never lose track of a good internship opportunity again.

 This User Guide will help you - the user - find out about what InternHunter is and how to use it.
 It'll get you up and